Last Updated on November 12, 2022 by Rebecca Lake

 - 401(k) savings

 - Health Savings Plan (HSA) contributions

 - Brokerage account deposits (try M1 Finance for $0 fee stock trades!)

-- Automatic savings (i.e. with Acorns or Digit)
+- Automatic savings (save with Acorns and get a $5 bonus!)

 - Sinking funds